-For over ten years, I have been fascinated by the movements of energy during meditation, which I explore in my painting series, "Separations in the Silence.”
+For many years, I have been fascinated by the movements of energy during meditation, which I explore in my painting series, "Separations in the Silence.”
 My desire to portray this inner landscape more fully led me to move towards 3 dimensional media.
 Inspired by Bill Viola’s, “The Crossing,” among others, I turned to sculpture with embedded videos and "Transmedia Portraits" was born.
 While I began as a portrait painter of Civil War Reenactors, my work evolved and led me in a new direction, as a conceptual new media sculptor/painter/video artist.

 As I continue to investigate new interactive technologies for my installations, I think about the effect of scale on the viewer and the value of engaging the viewer more directly.
 In my series, “The Inner Life of Centaurs,” I create life-sized Centaur sculptures with videos in the chest and head.
 The Centaur symbolizes our two natures: the spiritual or higher nature and the material or lower nature.
 The body of the Centaur is covered with gold seashells to represent the outer persona; the gold shells tarnish over time.
 This series explores the relationship between body, mind and feelings.
 My inspiration is drawn from Gurdjieff, Christian mysticism, Zen Buddhism and Sufism.